Creamy Chipotle Orange Chickpeas with Marinated Onions

 If substituting the coconut milk, note that this may impact the texture and taste of the final meal.
 For those with a coconut allergy, I would recommend subbing for a creamy milk like Oatly’s oat milk or making your own cashew cream using soaked cashews and water.
 For other alternatives, you can take a look at this guide for vegan cream replacements.

-Can I make the sauce without a blender?
+Can this sauce be made without a blender?

-Close up of chickpeas served with plantains and rice and topped with chives.
+Close up of a bowl of creamy chickpeas served with a side of rice and topped with marinated onions.

 Print